pysysops/assessment-js/README.md

 * Make the port it runs on an environment variable (default: 8484).

-## TODO - Deployments
-Ideally it would be great to trigger a deployment of a new artifact (yum package) from Jenkins with Ansible or even something as simple as pssh.
-I believe this is outside of the scope of this MVP.
+## Things not taken into consideration
+Here's a non-exhaustive list of things that haven't been taken into consideration:
+* Security - no firewall rules, no SELinux, no IDS / IPS, no users / sudo, no SSH configs
+* Monitoring
+* Optimisation - no OS, no NGINX / app optimisations
+* Basic OS config - no NTP / DNS config, locale / timezone not set etc...

-# Note - Everything has bene thrown into one single repo for simplicity of assessment.
+# Note - Everything has been thrown into one single repo for simplicity of assessment.
 In reality, this repo would be split into multiple repositories.